ItsMureithi/fb-login-form-clone/README.md

 ##  💡 Inspiration

--This is a clone project of the Facebook login page, built for learning purposes.
+- This is a clone project of the Facebook login page, built for learning purposes.

--It's not affiliated with Facebook.
+- It's not affiliated with Facebook.